VM Essentials

 This tool may not be visible to some users.

 That is because they do not have permission to manage users within the VM.
-It is with this tool that users can be added and removed from the virtual machine.
+This tool allows users to be added and removed from the virtual machine.
 A user's permissions within the virtual machine can also be edited here as follows:

 - .